7th annual ICT Bloktoberfest kicks off

 WICHITA, Kan.
 (KSNW) – On Saturday, people gathered at Union Station in Wichita to attend ICT Bloktoberfest.

-On Friday night, ICT Bloktoberfest kicked off with Beer Fest and the event had its first-ever sold-out crowd.
+On Friday night, Bloktoberfest kicked off with Beer Fest, and the event had its first-ever sold-out crowd.

 Saturday’s events included wiener dog races, a dad bod contest, food, and vendors.

-“Seven years ago we decided we should put on our own festival and so we did that and it was very important for us that we try to do a free community event so that is what today is.
-Free community event, anybody can come out, and you can buy a beer, buy some food but you don’t have to.
-That is why it was important to us to give back to the community,” said the Owner of Xclusive Events, Crystal Mcdonald.
+“Seven years ago, we decided we should put on our own festival, and so we did that, and it was very important for us that we try to do a free community event, so that is what today is.
+Free community event, anybody can come out, and you can buy a beer, buy some food, but you don’t have to.
+That is why it was important to us to give back to the community,” said Crystal Mcdonald, Xclusive Events owner.

 More information can be found here.